OPEN CALL FOR FELLOWSHIP APPLICATIONS: The Baldy Center's 2024 - 2025 fellowship application portal is open. Apply on or before February 23, 2024.

-The Baldy Center awards several fellowships each year to scholars pursuing important topics in law, legal institutions, and social policy.
+The Baldy Center for Law and Social Policy at the University at Buffalo School of Law plans to award fellowships to scholars pursuing important topics in law, legal institutions, and social policy.
+Apply here.

-Mid-Career and Senior Fellowships are awarded to established scholars who wish to work at The Baldy Center, typically during a funded sabbatical or research leave.
-Applications are invited from mid-career and senior scholars from law, the humanities, and the social and natural sciences.
-Awardees will receive a living expense allowance of $1,800 per month during the period of their residence as well as limited relocation assistance.
-Senior Fellows typically spend one semester in residence, but other terms are possible.
-The mid-career and senior fellowships application window is expected to re-open in Fall 2021, pending pandemic conditions.
+Mid-career and Senior Fellowships are available for established scholars who wish to work at The Baldy Center, typically during a funded sabbatical or research leave.
+Awardees will receive a living expense allowance of $2,000 per month during the period of their residence as well as limited relocation assistance.
+Senior and Mid-career Fellows typically spend one semester in residence, but other terms are possible.
+See details about The Baldy Center Senior and Mid-Career Fellows, here.

 511 O’Brian Hall